saucam/bootcamp/git-essentials.md

    - to stage the changes for next commit

 5. git commit

-   - To commit the changes in github repository
+   - To commit the changes in the branch

+6. git push
+   - to commit local changes into remote repo

 Some other commands to work in terminal